JamesYuan/solid-design-principles-in-common-lisp/d-dependency-inversion.md

 Well, low-level modules are more specific to the individual components focusing os smaller details of the application.
 This *low-level* module should be used in *high-level* modules in the application.

+While *high-level* modules are more abstract and general in nature.
+They handle *low-level* modules and decide the logic for what goes where.

+Think about a computer CPU (high-level) handling bunch of hardware inputs (low-level) including keyboard and mouse inputs.

 ### Bad

 ```lisp